marinasundstrom/RobotApp2/README.md

 # RobotApp 2

+Control a robot, walking across a defined grid.

 [RobotApp](https://github.com/marinasundstrom/RobotApp) ported to TypeScript/JavaScript.

-Built with TypeScript, NodeJS, Express, Socket.IO, HTML, Canvas.
+It is a client-server app built with TypeScript, NodeJS, Express, Socket.IO, HTML, Canvas.

+Just as with the original, there is a console version (index2.ts).

 ## Screenshot